Old Town Vienna Walking Tour:

 About The Austrian National Library: Built by Emperor Charles and Empress Maria Theresa from 1720-23, the Austrian National Library remains one of the most beautiful libraries in the world to this day.
 It is easy to find the entrance as the building is capped by a large golden globe supported by a statue of the Greek God Atlas.
 A walk through the Baroque State Hall is bound to leave any visitor with a sense of wonder.

-The library’s marble accents are fantastic and the ceiling paintings are among some of the best for any building of its era.
-The paintings are so detailed that it’s no wonder they took an extra 7 years to complete after the library was open.
-The scenes show the virtues of the Hapsburg rulers as well as depictions of their territories.
+The library’s marble accents are fantastic, and the ceiling paintings are among some of the best for any building of its era.
+The paintings are so detailed that it’s no wonder they took an extra seven years to complete after the library was open.
+The scenes show the virtues of the Hapsburg rulers and depictions of their territories.

-The Habsburg Dynasty was a dominant one who had already had a private library collection started as early as the 1300s.
-This meant that the new library was able to be filled with over 400 years of treasures the day it opened.
-Mix in an over 300-year span where the Hapsburgs served as Holy Roman Emperors (1483–1806), you have the makings of one of the best book collections in the world.
+The Habsburg Dynasty was a dominant one, and its private library collection started as early as the 1300s.
+This meant that the new library could be filled with over 400 years of treasures the day it opened.
+Mix in an over 300-year span during which the Hapsburgs served as Holy Roman Emperors (1483–1806), and you have the makings of one of the best book collections in the world.
 Construction plans even had to be expanded mid-build in the 1700s as the family’s collection continued to grow.

-Two of the most popular exhibits run by the library are the impressive Papyrus and Globe Museums.
-The Papyrus Museum is best accessed through the reading rooms entrance of Heldenplatz (Stop 21) while the Globe Museum is just down the street (Herrengasse Avenue #9).
+Two of the library’s most popular exhibits are the impressive Papyrus and Globe Museums.
+The Papyrus Museum is best accessed through the reading room entrance of Heldenplatz (Stop 21), while the Globe Museum is just down the street (Herrengasse Avenue #9).

 20. Hofburg Castle’s Swiss Court (Schweizerhof):

 The core of the former castle now houses the Royal Treasury in over 21 Medieval rooms.
-While touring the Treasury, you will see the jewels of the Holy Roman Empire, including the Imperial Crown and the Holy Lance, the Crown of Emperor Rudolf II, and gems including one of the world’s largest emeralds.
+While touring the Treasury, you will see the jewels of the Holy Roman Empire, including the Imperial Crown and the Holy Lance, the Crown of Emperor Rudolf II, and gems, including one of the world’s largest emeralds.
 You will also see a ton of Holy Relics in the Treasury as the Habsburgs had become obsessed with collecting them as a status symbol.
-There are items from the Order of the Golden Fleece, and Counter-reformation among other secular treasures.
-Our favorite piece is the giant narwhal tooth from the 1500s which Medieval times was believed to be a unicorn horn.
+There are items from the Order of the Golden Fleece and Counter-reformation, among other secular treasures.
+Our favorite piece is the giant narwhal tooth from the 1500s, which, in Medieval times, was believed to be a unicorn horn.

 21. Hofburg Imperial Apartments:

-About The Imperial Apartments: The Imperial Apartments are our favorite part of the Hofburg Palace as they were the residential and state rooms used by Emperor Franz Joseph I and his wife Elizabeth, known as Sisi.
-The apartments are filled with over 165,000 pieces of original furniture from the Hapsburg Dynasty spanning over 300 years.
-There is also a section for the over-the-top Imperial furniture and a small museum dedicated to Sisi which includes many of her preserved dresses.
+About The Imperial Apartments: The Imperial Apartments are our favorite part of the Hofburg Palace.
+They were the residential and state rooms used by Emperor Franz Joseph I and his wife Elizabeth, known as Sisi.
+The apartments are filled with over 165,000 pieces of original furniture from the Hapsburg Dynasty, spanning over 300 years.
+There is also a section for the over-the-top Imperial furniture and a small museum dedicated to Sisi, which includes many of her preserved dresses.

-If you think the apartments and decor are fancy, just wait until you check out the Royal Sliver Collection (website).
-It seems like there is an endless amount of wealth on display, but they actually only display about 7,000 of the Habsburgs over 150,000 silver and gold items at a time.
-Our favorite part of the collection is the golden centerpiece spanning the entire length of the 90-foot-long Milan Table.
+If you think the apartments and decor are fancy, wait until you check out the Royal Sliver Collection (website).
+It seems like there is an endless amount of wealth on display, but they only display about 7,000 of the Habsburgs over 150,000 silver and gold items at a time.
+Our favorite part of the collection is the golden centerpiece spanning the entire 90-foot-long Milan Table.
 The amazing work was commissioned for the coronation of Emperor Ferdinand in 1838.

 22. Hero’s Square (Heldenplatz):

-About Hero’s Square: As enter the large Hero’s Square (Heldenplatz) you’ll quickly get drawn to the backdrop of the beautiful Neue Burg Wing (New Castle), but the square itself is worth investigating.
-Heldenplatz and 2 other large gardens (Burggarten & Volksgarten) were laid out after parts of a Medieval castle wall that stood here were destroyed Napoleonic Wars.
+About Hero’s Square: As you enter the large Hero’s Square (Heldenplatz) you’ll quickly get drawn to the backdrop of the beautiful Neue Burg Wing (New Castle), but the square itself is worth investigating.
+Heldenplatz and two other large gardens (Burggarten & Volksgarten) were laid out after parts of a Medieval castle wall that stood here were destroyed during the Napoleonic Wars.

-While the statue of Archduke Charles is cool, our favorite is of Prince Eugene of Savoy which sits right by Neue Burg’s main entrance.
+While the statue of Archduke Charles is cool, our favorite is of Prince Eugene of Savoy, which sits right by Neue Burg’s main entrance.
 Eugene left France for Austria after being denied entrance to their military for appearance and went on to become the greatest General in Austrian history.
-He led military campaigns for 60 years over 3 different Holy Roman Emperors based out of Vienna and was very successful.
-Eugene’s claim to fame with battles over the Ottomans later gaining heavy praise fro Napoleon all while getting super rich from his endeavors.
-To this day Eugene serves as a point of Austrian pride and willpower.
+He led military campaigns for 60 years over three Holy Roman Emperors based out of Vienna and was very successful.
+Eugene’s claim to fame with battles over the Ottomans later gained heavy praise from Napoleon, all while getting super rich from his endeavors.
+To this day, Eugene serves as a point of Austrian pride and willpower.

-If you want more of a true garden experience visit the People’s Garden (Volksgarten) on the Northern end of Hero’s Square.
-This garden, featured in our Vienna Ring Tram Tour has a wonderful rose garden, a replica of the Greek Temple Hephaestus (Theseion), and a memorial to Empress Sissi.
+If you want a true garden experience, visit the People’s Garden (Volksgarten) on the northern end of Hero’s Square.
+This garden, featured in our Vienna Ring Tram Tour, has a wonderful rose garden, a replica of the Greek Temple Hephaestus (Theseion), and a memorial to Empress Sissi.

-Before leaving Heldenplatz, make sure to check out the huge gateway going over the road on the South side of the square called Outer Castle Gate (Äußeres Burgtor).
-The columned gateway is all that remains from a curtain wall built around the Palace in 1817 after the original castle wall was damaged during the Napoleonic Wars in 1809.
+Before leaving Heldenplatz, check out the huge gateway going over the road on the South side of the square called Outer Castle Gate (Äußeres Burgtor).
+The columned gateway remains from a curtain wall built around the Palace in 1817 after the original castle wall was damaged during the Napoleonic Wars in 1809.

 23. New Royal Palace (Neue Burg):

-About The New Royal Palace: Emperor Franz Joseph’s had a dream of creating Kaiserforum complex to how off Austria’s might through architecture and arts.
+About The New Royal Palace: Emperor Franz Joseph dreamed of creating the Kaiserforum complex to showcase Austria’s might through architecture and arts.
 As seen in this 1865 mockup sketch, the complex covered the Neue Burg Wing (or New Castle) wing of Hofburg Place, the Museum Quartier, and numerous other buildings.

-The huge Neue Burg section was started in 1881, but its construction was drug out for over 30 years into the beginning of WW1 which Austria lost, further delaying the project.
-Because of the lengthy, delays most of the rest of the Kaiserforum complex was scrapped for the most part, but overall the completed buildings are really impressive.
+The huge Neue Burg section was started in 1881, but its construction was delayed for over 30 years until the beginning of WWI, which Austria lost, further delaying the project.
+Because of the lengthy delays, most of the rest of the Kaiserforum complex was scrapped, but overall, the completed buildings are impressive.

-Once inside Neue Burg, it is easy to be in awe of the marble-lined corridors, grand staircases, and our favorite is called the Hunting Plateau which is a common place for weddings.
-The amazing details of the grand Neue Berg make it the perfect setting for the building many museum collections.
+Once inside Neue Burg, it is easy to be in awe of the marble-lined corridors and grand staircases, and our favorite is called the Hunting Plateau, a common place for weddings.
+The amazing details of the grand Neue Berg make it the perfect setting for the building of many museum collections.
 The 1st collection that was housed here came from Archduke Franz Ferdinand in 1908 after he got back from an extensive trip around the World.
-After Archduke Franz Ferdinand was assassinated in 1914, which sparked WW1, his entire collection was given to Neue Berg giving a starting to a series of wonderful museums.
+After Archduke Franz Ferdinand was assassinated in 1914, which sparked WW1, his entire collection was given to Neue Berg, starting a series of wonderful museums.

-Today the building houses Papyros Museum, Ephesos Museum (website), Collection of Ancient Musical Instruments and the Collection of Arms and Armor (website) which takes up the entire Southside.
-Our favorite of these museums is the Ephesos which has a great collection of classical and even ancient statues.
+Today, the building houses the Papyrus Museum, Ephesos Museum (website), Collection of Ancient Musical Instruments, and the Collection of Arms and Armor (website), which covers the entire Southside.
+Our favorite of these museums is the Ephesos, which has a great collection of classical and even ancient statues.
 The highlight of the Ephesus Museum is the Parthian Monument, part of an antique altar erected at Ephesus (modern-day Turkey) during the Hellenistic Period.
-In Roman times, Ephesus was the capital of the Province of Asia and one of the largest early-Christian communities in the world with around 200,000 inhabitants.
+In Roman times, Ephesus was the capital of the Province of Asia and one of the largest early Christian communities in the world, with around 200,000 inhabitants.

 24. Museum Quartier:

-About Museum Quartier: As Emperor Franz Joseph designed his grand Kaiserforum complex, a series of museums built around a park was an integral part of his plans, but is was never fully completed.
-As seen in this 1865 mockup sketch, there were to be a ton of buildings, but at least the 2 large museums they did finish turned out to be masterpieces.
+About Museum Quartier: Emperor Franz Joseph designed his grand Kaiserforum complex, which included a series of museums built around a park.
+However, the project was never fully completed.
+As seen in this 1865 mockup sketch, there were to be a lot of buildings, but at least the two large museums they did finish turned out to be masterpieces.

-On the Eastside of the square is the highly rated Art History Museum, or Kunsthistorisches (website), which holds Vienna’s greatest collection of paintings covering very fun loving art from over a 200-year span.
-The Koonst as it’s called, also holds an amazing Egyptian Museum.
+On the East Side of the square is the highly-rated Art History Museum, or Kunsthistorisches (website), which holds Vienna’s greatest collection of paintings covering very fun-loving art from over 200 years ago.
+The Koonst, as it’s called, also houses an amazing Egyptian Museum.

-The twin building on the Westside of the Maria Theresa Square is the Museum of Natural History, or Naturhistorisches (website), whose vast collection holds Austria’s most famous work of art, the 4-inch-tall Venus of Willendorf Statue.
+The twin building on the west side of Maria Theresa Square is the Museum of Natural History, or Naturhistorisches (website), whose vast collection holds Austria’s most famous work of art, the 4-inch-tall Venus of Willendorf Statue.
 This statue depicts a chubby, naked female figure carved into limestone and dates back to 24,000-22,000 BC.

 Behind these two massive main museums is a third section worth a stop for any modern art lover, the Leopold Modern Art Museum (website) & Mumok Museum.
-Of favorite piece at the Modern Art Museum comes right away and is an upside down house home smashed into the side of the Museum called House Attack.
+Our favorite piece at the Modern Art Museum comes immediately and is an upside-down house smashed into the side of the Museum called House Attack.

 Other Sights Near Old Town Vienna: